-What Is Safety Risk Management
+What Is Safety Risk Management in Aviation SMS?

 Different oversight agencies account for these stages differently, but the international themes of SRM are:

-- Hazard identification and risk identification;
+- Hazard identification and risk analysis;

 - Hazard mitigation efforts, such as creation of risk controls.

 The above SRM elements receive considerable attention.
 However, other, more subtle SRM elements are either hastily skimmed over or overlooked entirely.
 These subcomponents of SRM are extremely important because they determine the quality of your SRM process and will influence how much “value” you get out of the above-mentioned bullet points.